deanishe/alfred-subdir-search/README.md

 Fuzzy search across the subtree of the specified root directory.

+## This Workflow has been replaced ##

+Have a look at [this one](https://github.com/deanishe/alfred-fuzzyfolders), instead.
+It's much better.

 ![](https://raw.github.com/deanishe/alfred-subdir-search/master/screenshot3.png "")

 **Note:** This Workflow requires you to configure your own **Script Filters** in Alfred (by default, there is one configured for **~/Documents** with keyword `docs`).
 See **Configuration** for instructions.